2006-2010 Ford Explorer, Explorer Sport Trac, and Mercury Mountaineer

 Amplifiers to boost your sound

 These trucks offer plenty of room for an aftermarket amplifier, so if you want to take your sound to the next level, you won't have to worry about space in most cases.
 Our Crutchfield Advisors can help you find the right amp for your system.
+Learn more about adding amps to your system in our Car Amplifier Buying Guide.

 Remote start and security systems